Image Classification Using CNN with Keras & CIFAR-10

 Tutorial: CNN Image Classification with Keras and CIFAR-10

-I will be working on Google Colab and I have connected the dataset through Google Drive, so the code provided by me should work if the same setup is being used.
+I will be working on Google Colab and have connected the dataset through Google Drive, so the provided code should work if you use the same setup.
 Remember to make appropriate changes according to your setup.

 Step 1: Choose a Dataset